 sel2 (str) – Atom selection string for the second set of atoms.
 If sel1 != sel2, it will calculate inter-set distances.
 If sel1 == sel2, it will calculate intra-set distances.
 See more here

 periodic (str) – If periodic distances should be calculated and between which elements.
 If set to “chains” it will only calculate periodic distances between different chains.
 If set to “selections” it will calculate periodic distances between the two selections.
 If set to None it will not calculate any periodic distances.

-groupsel1 (['all','residue'], optional) – Group all atoms in sel1 to the single minimum distance.
-Alternatively can calculate the minimum distance of a residue containing the atoms in sel1.
+groupsel1 (['all','residue'], optional) – Group all atoms in sel1 to the single closest/COM distance.
+Alternatively can calculate the closest/COM distance of a residue containing the atoms in sel1.

 groupsel2 (['all','residue'], optional) – Same as groupsel1 but for sel2

 metric (['distances','contacts'], optional) – Set to ‘contacts’ to calculate contacts instead of distances

 threshold (float, optional) – The threshold under which a distance is considered in contact.
 Units in Angstrom.

 truncate (float, optional) – Set all distances larger than truncate to truncate.
 Units in Angstrom.